curiostudio/project_curio/README.md

 # An open source Human Computer Interface to help Blind users to code

-I am working on this project for my thesis in Integrated Product Design, and I wanted to make this project open source, so as to augment its impact.
+I am working on this project for my thesis in Integrated Product Design, and I wanted to make this project open source, so as widen its impact and ensure it reaches the last mile.
+As a product designer and mechanical engineer by background, I believe I am limited.
+This is is an effort to explore and introduce a new approach towards bringing more blind users into the programming world.
+I believe, only with community development, can this project reach its fullest potential.
+Hence, I invite designers, engineers, computer scientists and enthusiasts to make the world of programming accessible for all.

 # The Story
 I am an Integrated Product Design  student of the Industrial Design Faculty at the Delft University of Technology.
 My thesis is on